Alheimsins/bigfive-simple-test/README.md

 ## Advanced

-- To change the test language change `language` in [config.js](config.js) to anything supported by [b5-johnson-120-ipip-neo-pi-r](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r#supported-languages)

 The saved tests are the raw answer data.
 If you want to render the test result later you'll need to run the data through `bigfive-calculate-score` and `b5-result-text`

+- To change the test language change `language` in [config.js](config.js) to anything supported by [b5-johnson-120-ipip-neo-pi-r](https://github.com/Alheimsins/b5-johnson-120-ipip-neo-pi-r#supported-languages)
+- If you don't want to run the site in dev-mode you can build it `npm run build` and use `npm start`

 ## Related